trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/copilots-and-delegates/Approving-Reports.md

 Tapping on the Reports list will only display your own reports; you won't see reports from other Workspace members.

-To view another Workspace member's report in the Ieatta app, it must be submitted directly to you, and you must access it through a link from an email or via Home.
+To view another Workspace member's report in the Expensify app, it must be submitted directly to you, and you must access it through a link from an email or via Home.

 When you access a report in this manner, you will have the option to approve/reject it or go through the review process if there are expenses that require your attention.